$50 Off Any Repair

 How Many Mini Split-Zones Do I Need?

-The amount of mini-split zones you need depends solely on the size of your home and the size of the rooms.
-The mini split-zones will cover more than one room or more than one zone.
+The number of mini-split zones you need depends solely on the size of your home and the size of the rooms.
+The mini-split zones will cover more than one room or zone.

-The outdoor compressor can have an appropriate size for the indoor units.
-But your individual rooms will vary in size, and thus the BTU rating of your indoor air handlers will not be the same either.
+The outdoor compressor can be an appropriate size for the indoor units.
+However, your individual rooms will vary in size, so the BTU rating of your indoor air handlers will vary accordingly.

-When you have a professional install the mini-split zone, you should also lean heavily on the professional’s opinion.
+When you have a professional install the mini-split zone, you should also rely heavily on their expertise.
 They will know best what you need.
 Here’s how they determine the size and number of mini split-zones that you need:

 A professional will measure your room to determine its square footage.